ISLAMIC

 Iftikhar obtained his Master’s from the Industrial and Labour Relations School at Cornell University as a Fulbright scholar.

 Asghar Jameel is a thought leader in the Talent Management and Human Resource field.
 During the last 15 years, he lived in Africa, Asia, Europe, and the Middle East while working for companies like Ericsson, Nokia, and VEON.
 He held several senior management roles such as Cluster Human Resource (HR) Head, Global Business HR, Head of HR Consulting Middle East Region at Nokia, and Chief People Officer in Jazz (leading telecom operator in Pakistan).
-He is currently based in the Netherlands where he serves as the Group Director HR Headquarters at VEON (leading telecom operator in countries like Algeria, Bangladesh, Kazakhstan, Pakistan, Russia, and Ukraine, to name a few).
+He is currently based in the Netherlands where he serves as the Group Director HR Headquarters at VEON (leading telecom operator in countries like Algeria, Bangladesh, Kazakhstan, Pakistan and Ukraine to name a few).

 Jameel also spearheads social causes like girls’ education, interest-free access to capital for micro-entrepreneurs, and labour rights awareness.

 Jameel holds a Bachelor’s degree in Law, a Master’s in Business Administration and has attended the HR Executive Program at the Ross School of Business, University of Michigan, USA.
+He is a graduate of the Chief Human Resource Program of the Wharton Business School.